 HOW WE Move

-A Dance intensive created for and by Disabled dancers and centering multiply marginalized (BIPOC, LGBTQIA+, etc) dancers within our communities.
+A dance intensive created for and by D/eaf and Disabled dancers and centering multiply marginalized (BIPOC, LGBTQIA+) dancers within our communities.

 India Harville, Executive Director of Embraced Body and Co-creator of How We Move